extism/proposals/EIP-007-extism-runtime-kernel.md

 ## Solution

-In order to make the Extism runtime more portable, we can compile it to WebAssembly and link it with the user plugins.
+In order to make the Extism runtime more portable, we can compile as much of the runtime as possible to WebAssembly and link it with the user plugins.
 This should allow use to use the same memory management implementation across many different runtimes.

 ## Considerations

 This will not break any existing plugins or Extism features (timeout, cancellation, memory limits) - there may be some additional functions added to interact with the Extism kernel, but in general major API changes should be avoided.

-#### Changes
+## Changes

 ### Input